 Apart from the Mobile Engage segments, which use the Mobile Engage database, the number of contacts in the other segments types comes from the Emarsys database.
 In order to make this number reflect the actual number of opted-in customers, when creating these segments you should include <App name> Push Accepted = 1 as one of your required contact criteria, as shown below.

 In the Scheduling section, you can either select Launch now for immediate action, or you can define a specific date and time in the future and click Launch.
 Scheduling launches in the future is available to all kinds of recipient sources except the Automation Center.

 When a message is scheduled for launch, the contents of the message are still editable right up until launch and can even be deleted.
 If the message content is deleted for any additional language, the default language will be used (English); if that is empty no message will be sent.

 The Reporting tab

-On this tab you can see the summary of your push message.
+On this tab you can see the summary of all your push message campaigns.

 In the Overview section, the Opens and the Installs are displayed, while in the Distribution by platform window the breakdown of platforms can be seen, based on Total installs, Active users and Opt-ins.